 imagination, n.: A warehouse of facts, with poet and liar in joint ownership. — Ambrose Bierce (The Devil’s Dictionary)

 Bierce started out as an Indiana farm boy, then was promoted to wartime traumas in the Civil War where Indiana boys were used as cannon fodder, which was a sweet deal for a Hoosier.
-He then became short story writer, then a snarky San Francisco journalist extraordinaire (obits were his specialty), and then finally, in his final job, he was a correspondent embedded in Pancho Villa’s army in Mexico.
-He was never heard from again after that assignment.
+He then became a short story writer, then a snarky San Francisco journalist extraordinaire (obits were his specialty), and then finally, in his final job, he was a correspondent embedded in Pancho Villa’s army in Mexico.
+He was never heard from again.
 This is all dutifully reported, in one way or another, in the painting I call “St. Ambrose”.
 He stands here, in his splendor, in Emilio Zapata pose and color, in the glory of Our Lady of Guadalupe, on a pile of dead Civil War hats.
 Isn’t he magnificent?

 * He is not to be confused with the original St. Ambrose (Aurelius Ambrosius, Bishop of Milan), so be not to confuse the two.
 A much different agency is at work here.